-- 1. To safeguard the environment within the campus. - 2.
-To motivate all stakeholders for optimised sustainable use of available natural resources. - 3.
-To increase awareness among staff and students regarding different issues and solutions related to environment. - 4.
-To enhance skills among the stakeholders to for environmental conservation and protection. - 5.
+1. To preserve the environment within the campus.

+- 2. To motivate all stakeholders for optimised sustainable use of available natural resources - 3.
+To increase awareness among staff and students regarding different issues and solutions for the issues related to environment. - 4.
+To provide a mechanism to learn from experience, and to refine design and implementation procedures of a project or undertaking so as to mitigate adverse environmental impacts - 5.
+To enhance skills among the stakeholders to work on some local environmental issues. - 6.
 To frame the green policies that will enhance the ecological efficiency in the campus.

-1.3 Objectives of environmental audit
+1.3 Objectives of Environmental Audit

-- 1. To undertake baseline survey regarding implementation of green practices in the university campus. - 2.
-To identify and analyse significant environmental issues in campus. - 3.
-To generate awareness among masses regarding various environmental issues.

-- 4. To examine the current practices which can have impact on the environment such as of resource utilization, waste management, energy conservations, etc. - 5.
+- 1. To make the baseline survey to know the reality of green practices in the university campus. - 2.
+To identify and analyze significant environmental issues in campus. - 3.
+To generate awareness among masses regarding various environmental issues. - 4.
+To examine the current practices which can have impact on the environment such as of resource utilization, waste management, energy conservations, etc. - 5.
 To provide alternative eco-friendly practices to meet the needs of the campus without affecting the environment of the campus. - 6.
 To improve resource use through reduction in material use, to minimize wastes and to identify recycling opportunities. - 7.
-To prepare environmental audit report and listing the green practices followed by university.
+To prepare environment Audit Report and listing the green practices followed by university.